yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/plan_backup_restore.md

 * Configure Taints & Tolerations, Pod Affinity

-Scheduling workloads with AZs, see the article: https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-advanced-scheduler
+Compute: Scheduling workloads with AZs, see the article: https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-advanced-scheduler
   - to ensure pod replicas are spread evenly across zones : Use Pod Topology Aware Scheduling
   - to ensure the PVs are located in the same zone as the pods:
      - Use Volume Binding Mode: WaitForFirstConsumer